google/comprehensive-rust/src/async/tasks.md

 * Ask students to visualize what the state of the example server would be with a few connected clients.
 What tasks exist?
 What are their Futures?

+* This is the first time we've seen an `async` block.
+This is similar to a closure, but does not take any arguments.
+Its return value is a Future, similar to an `async fn`.

 * Refactor the async block into a function, and improve the error handling using `?`.